mricaud/xslt-quality/README.md

 It contains a main schematron to be applied to your XSLT:

 - `checkXSLTstyle.sch`: it doesn't contain any rules, it's only a wrapper to extend rules of each modules:
-  - `xsl-quality.sch`: an iso-schematron implementation of [Mukul Gandhi XSL QUALITY xslt](http://gandhimukul.tripod.com/xslt/xslquality.html)
+  - `xsl-quality.sch`: an iso-schematron implementation of [Mukul Gandhi XSL QUALITY xslt](http://gandhimukul.tripod.com/xslt/xslquality.html) (special thanks to him for allowing me implement his rules)
   - `xsl-common.sch`: common schematron rules for good XSLT practice

 You may use the main schematron wrapper or only the module you wish.

-## Using XSLT schematron with oXygen 19+
+## Using XSLT schematron with Oxygen 19+

-Oxygen v19 has a default schematron which is automaticaly applied to any edited XSLT, aiming at checking code quality:
+From version 19, Oxygen has a default schematron which is automaticaly applied to any edited XSLT, aiming at checking code quality:

 `[INSTALL.DIR]/Oxygen XML Developer 19/frameworks/xslt/sch/xsltCustomRules.sch`

-You can customize this schematron by adding:
+You can customize this schematron by adding this line:

 ```xml
 <sch:extends href="[path.to.local.clone]/xslt-quality/src/main/sch/checkXSLTstyle.sch"/>